24-Hour Confidential Information and Support Hotline

 Any incidents that occur on campus or in a fraternity, sorority or cooperative house should be reported to the Purdue University Police Department.
 Off-campus incidents should be reported to the law enforcement agency that has jurisdiction over the place that the incident occurred.
 It can be confusing to understand which local agency has jurisdiction, so students are encouraged and welcome to contact the Purdue University Police Department or the Student Assistance Center for assistance in determining whether off-campus incidents should be reported to the West Lafayette Police Department, the Tippecanoe County Sheriff's Department, or the Lafayette Police Department.

 Is there a way to keep the person who did this away from me?

 Yes.
 Even without a formal report to the police, you may request a protective order through the local courts that can provide a higher level of protection than the University's no-contact directive.
 Obtaining these orders is free, and trained advocates from Office of the Dean of Students or CARE can help explain the process and accompany you to request the order.

 If I report to the police, will the University find out?

 Probably.
-If you report the incident to the Purdue University Police Department, the University will be informed of the incident, and an advocate from The Advocacy and Support Center or the Title IX Coordinator will reach out to you to provide resources and discuss University-based options.
+If you report the incident to the Purdue University Police Department, the University will be informed of the incident, and an advocate from CARE or the Title IX Coordinator will reach out to you to provide resources and discuss University-based options.
 If you report the incident to the West Lafayette Police Department, the Lafayette Police Department, or the Tippecanoe County Sheriff's Department, the University will likely learn about the incident due to the relationship between campus law enforcement and these local law enforcement agencies.
 If you report the incident to a law enforcement agency outside of the Greater Lafayette area, it is unlikely that the University would learn of the incident unless you report it to us.